lcgordon/dual_quasars/README.md

 calculatingETCParameters.py is the code to calculate the parameters needed to calculate the limiting magnitude

 dataRetrieve_makeCountours.py is the code to pull data from HST and produce contour plots from it

+Contour creation code is now housed in a much nicer setup <a href="https://github.com/lcgordon/hubble_contours"> here</a>